 The importance of referencing your work

 As academic writers, we must reference (or cite) ideas and facts that we get from sources other than our own knowledge.
 We must cite in quotation marks any of that author’s own wording, and we must cite her ideas even if we put them into our own words as a paraphrase.
 For tips on how to do all of this right, click here (Purdue OWL).

 Failing to give credit for particular ideas or wording is to commit plagiarism – a form of cheating.
 For help on doing it right, see our "Avoiding Plagiarism" handout available in the right-hand column of this webpage.
 Also, the Vaughan Memorial Library’s interactive tutorial "You quote it, you note it!" teaches us how to reference work properly and avoid plagiarism.

 How to reference your sources: Style guides (APA, MLA, etc.)

 As you research your topic, you will want to refer to a variety of sources for facts or ideas you find relevant and helpful to your own work.
 These can be books, or articles, or perhaps websites.
 Keep a list of these references as you will need to indicate any that you use in your writing.
 For each source you will need to give an in-text citation as well as a more detailed description of the source, often in a list at the end of your paper (this is your bibliography – often called the "References" or "Works Cited" section).
 How we format these citations depends on the specific style guide that we use.

 Your professor likely wants you to use a particular documentation or citation style.
 Some of the most common ones are APA, MLA, and Chicago.
-For an overview of each of these (with useful examples), refer to Style Guides in the right-hand column.
-For more detailed information for each guide, visit the Vaughan Memorial Library's Writing a paper & citing sources.
+For an overview on how to use each of these (with useful examples), click on the relevant link below: